mistayam/phpProject8-4/README.md

 So here is what I would like to be sent a link to

-1) Create a github repo
+1) Create a github repo <br>
-2) Create an html file with a form that collects firstname, lastname, and email
+2) Create an html file with a form that collects firstname, lastname, and email <br>
-3) Create an php file that the form submits to that will echo out firstname, lastname, email
+3) Create an php file that the form submits to that will echo out firstname, lastname, email <br>

 Push all this to a repo and link me once you're done.